Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Summary

 In this work, we have compared BS $f$-modes with those of NSs and BHs.
 This can be further extended to include NSs with exotic matter such as hybrid stars, strange stars, DM admixed NSs, etc. Here we considered scalar DM with $\phi^4$ potential resulting in $C_{max} \approx 0.16$.
 Higher $C_{max}$ can be achieved with $\phi^n$ potential for $n>4$~\cite{Pitz2023} possibly resulting in a higher $f'_{max}$ and a higher $\mathcal{R}$.
 This can lead to configurations filling the gap between NSs and BHs (see Fig.~\ref{fig:comparison_bh_ns_qnm}), making it distinguishable from NSs as well.
 A complete analysis of ECOs would also require consideration of other scalar DM potentials, vector DM, and other ECOs such as fermion stars, gravastars, wormholes, fuzzballs, etc.~\cite{CardosoPani2019}.
-The work can also be extended to include spinning BSs.